 - Goal #1: We will be calculating which house completed the most laps as a group.

-- Goal #2: Teachers will calculate which house raised the most money as a group
+- Goal #2: Teachers will calculate which house raised the most money as a group.

 Dear Parents and Students,

-As we are starting a new Academic Year, we would like to remind everyone of the school’s uniform policy.
+We would like to remind everyone of the school’s uniform policy.
 It can be found on page 27 of the Parent Handbook which is available to download from the school’s website.
 We ask that all parents help us to ensure their son(s)/daughter(s) is dressed according to the school’s policy.
 Please note that students will not be allowed to start their school day without the proper school uniform and that no commercial logos will be accepted.